Saidpur, Bangladesh: Economy

 The city is the commercial hub for the surrounding districts.
 The biggest railway workshop of Bangladesh is here.
-The city never sleeps, it is also known as the city of night.
+Some have stated that "the city never sleeps" and it is also known as the "city of night".
 Business always runs here night and day.
-The city center has many government and private banks, insurance companies, residential hotels, Chinese and Indian restaurants, fast food, sweet shops, gift shops, and many more.
+The city centre has many government and private banks, insurance companies, residential hotels, Chinese and Indian restaurants, fast food, sweet shops, gift shops, and many more.
 It is an important economic zone in Bangladesh.
 Recently local businessmen have invested in the ready-made garments sector, and they have succeeded in capturing a good market position in India, Nepal, Bhutan.
 With the help and initiative taken by the SME Foundation, these garments are now exporting their goods in Europe, United States, etc. Some medium and heavy industries are growing here, especially the agricultural industry, crockery, organic fertilizer, oil from recycled tires, light metal industry, etc. There are also some good markets and shopping malls here.
-Communication is so good here to run a business.
-The pottery is also very beautiful and unique.
-It has captured a good market nationally and internationally.

-There are 24 private and government banks in Saidpur – most of them have online banking facilities.
-There are a huge number of ATM booths in the city and near it to facilitate online transactions 24/7.